conlin-matt/SurfRCaT/docs/tutorials.md

 7. Choose your favorite frame by using the arrow buttons.
 Press Continue when you have found your favorite.
 8. The tool will now automatically find airborne lidar datasets that cover the location of this camera.
-This is a two-step process; the tool will first search for nearby datasets and then examine those to find covering datasets.
+This is a two-step process that takes some time; the tool will first search for nearby datasets and then examine those to find covering datasets.
 Press Continue when the processes finish.
 9. The next window will display a table that shows all NOAA lidar datasets that cover the location of this camera, allowing you to select one to use in the remote-GCP extraction.
 Select dataset 6330 from 2017 by checking its box and then hit Continue.
 This will initiate the lidar download